Teacher Certification Programs in New York State Schools

 Master of Education in Secondary/Adolescent Education

 This is a group of degree programs which are individually undertaken by aspiring secondary education teachers, divided by subject of interest.
 Students can prepare to become certified to teach grades 7-12 or grades 5-12.
 Subjects of specialization include English, mathematics, social studies, chemistry, biology, earth science and physics.
-Foreign languages, such as German, French, Spanish and Latin, are also available as options.
+Foreign languages, such as French, Spanish and Latin, are also available as options.
 Unlike the childhood and early childhood education programs, students on this path must earn their master's degree and achieve teacher certification separately.

 Doctorate Degrees in Education